UcheRcc/ST10439678-WEDE5020-POE/README.md

 If adapting code, cite inline as an HTML comment, e.g.:
 <!-- Source: MDN Flexbox guide (accessed 24 Sep 2025) -->

-If you want, I can append a one-page marker checklist at the bottom so they can tick off each rubric item.